 Red, White, and Black!?
-Why paint over this Deep Ellum veteran mural?
+Why paint over this Deep Ellum veterans mural?

-DALLAS -- People in Deep Ellum were planning on celebrating independence day with the beautiful, recently hand painted, meaningful work of art on the side of the Green Room.
+DALLAS -- People in Deep Ellum were planning on celebrating Independence Day with the beautiful, recently hand-painted, meaningful work of art on the side of the Green Room.

 The piece is a collaboration inspired by a photograph of some local veterans, taken by a local artist who is a veteran himself!